 Monitor complete blood cell counts periodically during treatment.
-If needed, use antibacterial and antiviral prophylaxis during treatment.
+Consider the use of antibacterial and antiviral prophylaxis during treatment.
 Monitor patients with neutropenia for signs of infection.
 In case of grade 4 neutropenia, delay SARCLISA dose until neutrophil count recovery to at least 1 x 10°/L, and provide supportive care with growth factors, according to institutional guidelines.
 No dose reductions of SARCLISA are recommended.